cknizek/lakeroad/README.md

 `#for f in $SCRIPT_DIR/racket/*.rkt; do time raco test $f; done`

+## 12. Install Yices
+`sudo add-apt-repository ppa:sri-csl/formal-methods`

+`sudo apt-get update`

+`sudo apt-get install yices2`

 ## Installation Notes
 1. If Bitwuzla wasn't installed correctly, `./run-tests.sh` will fail when running the test for `./lakeroad/racket/lattice-end-to-end.rkt`

 2. The test for `./lakeroad/racket/sketches.rkt` can take a LONG time (hours)

+3. If you are running into issues when doing the integration tests and everything is erroring, re-clone the repository and re-run `./run-tests.sh`